 91. 'Hermeneutics of Play: The Absent Structure' in Tropos: Journal of Hermeneutics and Philosophical Criticism 5: 1, 2012, 139-56.

 ON AESTHETICS / STYLISTICS

-92. NEW: ‘ISIS and Futurist Terrorism versus Cyberpunk’ in Contemporary Aesthetics 7, Special Volume on “Aesthetics and Terrorism” ed. by E. Aretoulakis, 2019.
+92. ‘ISIS and Futurist Terrorism versus Cyberpunk’ in Contemporary Aesthetics 7, Special Volume on “Aesthetics and Terrorism” ed. by E. Aretoulakis, 2019.

 93. ‘The “Futurist” Aesthetics of ISIS' in The Journal of Aesthetics and Culture 9: 1, 2017, 1-13.

 94. 'The Aesthetic Experiences of Kitsch and Bullshit’ in Aesthetics and Literature 26, 2016, 1-22.

 95. 'Kitsch and Bullshit' in Philosophy and Literature 39:2, October 2015, 305-321.